 Our team has an excellent track record in delivering a variety of different services.
-From exceptional musical service delivery, through to innovative research and development and comprehensive training and consultancy – there are many ways in which we can help institutes, organisations, teachers and young people break down disabling barriers to participation.
+From exceptional musical service delivery, through to innovative research and development and comprehensive training and consultancy – there are many ways in which we can help institutes, organisations, teachers and young people break down disabling barriers to music making.

 We employ a range of methodologies designed to ensure that end users are at the very heart of what we design and deliver.

 Our professional practices are evidence-informed and we evaluate them continually so that we contribute to the current evidence-base.

 People love what we do, but don’t just take our word for it!
 Here is just some of the great feedback we have received…

 LooperDooper can help pretty much anyone make music including disabled musicians

 Music Used in Special Education Information Center - a free online